amplitude/amplitude-docs/content/collections/data/en/configure-schema.md

 Sometimes, Amplitude may receive an event that isn't part of your schema, or that you didn't plan earlier.
 This is an **unplanned event type**.
 You can configure Amplitude to respond in these ways:

 * **Mark As Unexpected****.
-Amplitude collects the event, triggers a warning, and sends a notification to the subscribers designated.
+Amplitude ingests the event, triggers a warning, and sends a notification to the subscribers designated.
 The event's category in drop-downs is "Unexpected" until you approve it.
 * **Reject****.
 Amplitude rejects the event and sends a notification to the subscribers designated.
 Amplitude doesn't store the event or its properties.

 ![Screenshot 2023-08-07 at 6.31.28 PM.png](/docs/output/img/data/screenshot-2023-08-07-at-6-31-28-pm-png.png)